PandaSB/SSH_Two_factors_auth/README.md

 # SSH_Two_factors_auth
-a script to manage two factors authentication when connect by ssh
+a script to manage two factors authentication when connect by ssh . send code by SMS

 copy script in /etc/profile.d